AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 3 10.0.163.224 (10.0.163.224) 9.586 ms 10.685 ms 15.121 ms

-About 5 months after the announcement at AWS re:Invent 2025, private connectivity between AWS and Google Cloud is now available as a production-ready service.
-During the preview phase, only 1 Gbps was available with unclear pricing information, making it difficult to validate beyond proof of concept.
-Now with GA, bandwidth has expanded to up to 100 Gbps, and the pricing structure is clearly defined, enabling integration into full-scale multi-cloud architecture designs.
+About five months after the announcement at AWS re:Invent 2025, private connectivity between AWS and Google Cloud has become available as a generally available service.
+During the preview, bandwidth was limited to 1 Gbps and pricing information was unclear, making it difficult to go beyond proof-of-concept validation.
+With GA, bandwidth has expanded to up to 100 Gbps and pricing has been clearly defined, making it possible to incorporate this into full-scale multi-cloud architecture designs.

-On the pricing side, careful attention should be paid to the tier determination logic, especially when combining with Cloud WAN.
-Since the highest tier across the entire Core Network topology applies, not just the local AWS region, you should carefully review your Cloud Network Edge placement in advance to avoid unexpected costs.
-That said, with no charges for data transfer, this service seems very suitable for use cases involving large data exchanges.
+On the pricing side, however, particular attention should be paid to the tier determination logic when combining with Cloud WAN.
+Since the highest tier across the entire Core Network topology is applied—not just the local AWS region—you should carefully review your Cloud Network Edge placement in advance to avoid unexpected costs.
+That said, since there are no charges based on the volume of data sent, it seems very easy to use for workloads that involve transferring large amounts of data.

-And as I've been saying since the preview: please bring this to the Japan region soon!!!!!!
+And as I've been saying since the preview — please bring it to Japanese regions soon!!!!